-Using the risk-based approach, each company conducting digital asset business should determine the amount of money laundering (ML)/terrorist financing (TF) risk it will accept in pursuit of its business goals.
+- Using the risk-based approach, each company conducting digital asset business should determine the amount of money laundering (ML)/terrorist financing (TF) risk it will accept in pursuit of its business goals.
 The digital asset business sector is often considered as posing a high risk of ML/TF, but not all digital asset businesses are inherently high-risk for ML/TF.
-Therefore, the business's risk assessment should identify categories of customers and transactions that are higher or lower risk within a particular product or service.

-Digital asset businesses must carry out CDD on their customers as well as on the customers' beneficial owners.
-Companies must be vigilant and ensure they obtain sufficient information on each customer at account opening, as well as establish appropriate transaction monitoring rules in their systems to flag unexpected activity or activity that does not appear commensurate with a customer entity type or a customer's nature of business or occupation.
+Therefore, the business's risk assessment should identify categories of customers and transactions that are higher or lower risk within a particular product or service. - Digital asset businesses must carry out CDD on their customers as well as on the customers' beneficial owners.
+Companies must be vigilant and ensure they obtain sufficient information on each customer at account opening, as well as establish appropriate transaction monitoring rules in their systems to flag unexpected activity or activity that does not appear commensurate with a customer's entity type or a customer's nature of business or occupation. - Companies conducting digital asset business must employ a risk-based approach to determine the appropriate levels of customer due diligence (CDD) measures for different customer types, proportionate risk-mitigation measures and measures for monitoring, detecting and reporting suspicious activity to the appropriate authorities, as well as monitoring for activity that may increase a customer's risk profile.